Author: Mrs A

 Our wildlife spotting began early, as we were invited up on deck to see a pair of ospreys nesting on a barge in the harbour.
 This barge cannot be used now until the chicks have flown:

-We were soon joined by dolphins which abandoned their fishing to ride the bow wave of our boat.
 A couple of hours later, we arrived at the islands, and selected a spot beside one where we could see plenty of fur seals (shark food) and also see some Great Whites on the radar, settled on the sea bed.
 The cage was lowered into the water, and we got changed in to our 7mm wetsuits, hoods, boots and gloves in anticipation of the 16 degrees centigrade water.

 The company I had chosen to dive with was Adventure Bay Charters.
 Unlike their competition, they do not entice the sharks with blood and fish berley (chopped up fish), rather they use vibrations from music and the slapping of ropes and rattles to mimic the sound of a distressed animal, piquing the shark’s curiosity.
 This has the result of keeping the interaction more natural, and doesn’t send the sharks into a frenzy – associating humans with food.